 In this section, we present a novel algorithm that enjoys the same regret bound as the one we proved for OFUL.
 This new policy, nonetheless, tends to make more greedy decisions.
-As we will see in \cref{sec:simulation}, this algorithm achieves similar cumulative regret as the best policy in each scenario.
+As we will see in \cref{sec:simulation}, this algorithm achieves a similar cumulative regret to that of the best policy in each scenario.

 This algorithm receives a \emph{sieving-rate} parameter $\SieveRate$ as input.
-Then, at time $t$, this algorithm first discards all the actions that lack sufficient uncertainty, i.e., satisfy
+Then, at time $t$, this algorithm first discards all the actions that lack sufficient uncertainty, i.e., that satisfy